-No bunch of white kids from London every had more right to play the blues and this is their top ten greatest blues tracks…
+No bunch of white kids from London ever had more right to play the blues.

 10. Confessin’ The Blues (12 X 5, 1964)